For further articles on these topics:

-I am going to clue you guys in on a little secret: here at WYG we talk about grief and loss.
+I will clue you guys in on a little secret: Here at WYG, we talk about grief and loss.
 A lot.
 In the rest of our society?
-Not so much . . .
+Not so much.

 Chelsea talks about the loss of her brother and her mother.
 She opens up about the difficulties of her grief first as a child, then later about losing her mother and saying goodbye.
 We are sure it wasn't an easy topic to talk about on national TV, but we are so glad she did.

 So, I am not going to lie, I am obsessed with The Bloggess, Jenny Lawson.
 Obsessed.
 If I listed all the reasons you guys may worry I am a stalker (I am not, I swear, but if anyone knows how I can make Jenny my best friend in real life please email me).

 The Bloggess has more than 2 million visitors a month (because she is hilarious and smart and insightful and honest and if you don't follow her blog you should).
 What makes her truly amazing is that she speaks up about the stuff so many are trying their hardest to hide or avoid -- depression, anxiety, self-harm, suicide, and the fact that sometimes you have to work to be furiously happy.

 She covers all that between posts about small, taxidermied animals, a metal chicken named Beyonce, her haunted dollhouse, feuds with William Shatner, her cats, and Wil Wheaton.
 Check out Jenny talking depression here.
 Then check out her recent post on the loss of a friend to suicide.
 T